 Smoking meat is all fun and games until your smoker becomes the long-lost brother of Snoop Dogg, releasing smoke that could turn your meat into bitter-tasting cardboard, with toxicity just enough to give you a not-so-nice trip to the hospital.

-This excess smoke can have a myriad of causes.
+Excess smoke can have a myriad of causes.
 It could be due to a dirty smoker, lack of sufficient oxygen, or incomplete hot coals combustion due to insufficient oxygen supply.
-The latter problem is generally caused due to excess fuel.
+The latter problem is generally caused by excess fuel, aka too much wood.

 How to deal with it?
-Well, walk with me as we go through every problem and its solution in this helpful article.
+Join me as we go through every problem and solution in this complete guide.